LucaChet/secure-border-controller-sandbox/README.md

 </p>

 ## Overview
-The Secure Border Controller is a component developed within the FLUIDOS EU project, designed to enforce dynamic network policies within the computing continuum.
-In this context, upon workload offloading between different FLUIDOS nodes managed by Liqo, the secure border controller automatizes the verification, harmonization, translation and enforcement processes.
-These bring high-level network configuration intents expressed by the consumer into network policies ensuring compatibility with the provider's restrictions and rules.
+The Secure Border Controller (SBC), developed as part off the FLUIDOS EU project, delivers an intent-based border protection solution to secure dynamic workflows in the cloud-edge continuum.
+In this context, upon workload offloading between different FLUIDOS nodes, the secure border controller plays a critical role by automatically secure the resources before they are consumed.
+This solution involves several key features.
+The verification and harmonization processes ensure alignment between the consumer's security objectives and the provider's restrictions, automatically resolving any possible discordance.
+Following this, the  translation and enforcement processes refine the high-level network configuration intents defined by the consumer into low-level security primitives, i.e., Kubernetes Network Policies, while ensuring they remain compatible with the provider's restrictions and rules.

 ## Key Features
 - Support for high-level communication intents
 - Verification of the candidates potentially accommodating the consumer requests before peering and offloading
 - Reconciliation of Private and Request intents expressed by the consumer and Authorization intents expressed by the resources provider
-- Guarantee of coherence and correctness of network configurations in a FLUIDOS context, without manual intervention
+- Guarantee of coherence and correctness of network configurations thanks to a smart harmonization process
-- Automatized management of container isolation
+- Automatized enforcement of container isolation

 ## Requirements
 To deploy and use the Secure Border Controller, the following prerequisites must be satisfied:

+- **Kubernetes Cluster**:
+  The SBC component interact with a Kubernetes cluster.

 - **FLUIDOS Node Installation**:
-  The SBC integrates with a working installation of a **FLUIDOS Node**.
-You can find the FLUIDOS Node repository here: [https://github.com/FLUIDOS-Project/fluidos-node](https://fluidos-project.github.io/node/).
+  The SBC integrates with a working installation of the [FLUIDOS Node](https://fluidos-project.github.io/node/).

-- **Kubernetes Cluster**:
-  The SBC component interact with a Kubernetes cluster either acting as consumer or as provider.

 - **Container Network Interface (CNI)**:
-  The SBC relies on Kubernetes Network Policies for intent enforcement.
-Currently, only **Calico** is fully supported and tested as the CNI plugin.
+  The SBC relies on Kubernetes Network Policies for enforcing network isolation.
+Even if the design could be easily extended to multiple CNIs, only **Calico** is currentyl supported.

-> **Note**: Support for additional CNI providers may be considered in future iterations.

 - **Intents Formulation**:
-  The SBC is based on Private and Request intents from the consumer and on Authorization intents from the provider.
-They must be formulated as defined in the [intent documentation](./docs/intent-mspl.md).
+  The SBC is based on multiple intent sets, i.e., Private and Request intents from the consumer and on Authorization intents from the provider.
+These intents must adhere to the schema defined in the [intent documentation](./docs/intent-mspl.md).

 ## Quick Start
 This section provides a high-level guide to integrate the SBC with an existing FLUIDOS Node deployment.